Division of Infectious Diseases Grand Rounds, Department of Medicine

 Elisa H. Ignatius, MD

-Ignatius is an Assistant Professor of Medicine in the Divisions of Infectious Diseases and Clinical Pharmacology, program director for the Johns Hopkins Center for Nontuberculous Mycobacteria (NTM) and Bronchiectasis, and Medical Director of the Johns Hopkins Drug Development Unit.
-Ignatius received an undergraduate degree from Columbia University, Doctor of Medicine from Emory University, and Masters of Science from the London School of Hygiene and Tropical Medicine.
-She completed internal medicine training at Emory University and post-doctoral fellowships in infectious diseases and clinical pharmacology at Johns Hopkins.
-She provides care for patients with NTM, bronchiectasis and other infectious diseases.
+Dr. Ignatius is an assistant professor of medicine in the Division of Infectious Diseases and Clinical Pharmacology, program director for the Johns Hopkins Center for Nontuberculous Mycobacteria and Bronchiectasi, and medical director of the Johns Hopkins drug development unit.
+Ignatius received an undergraduate degree from Columbia University, her Doctor of Medicine from Emory University and Master of Science from the London School of Hygiene and Tropical Medicine.
+She completed internal medicine training at Emory University and postdoctoral fellowships in infectious diseases and clinical pharmacology at Johns Hopkins.
+She provides care for patients with nontuberculous mycobacteria, bronchiectasis and other infectious diseases.
 Her research focuses on treatment optimization for mycobacterial infections, including novel and standard drugs.

-This University of Arizona event is sponsored by the Division of Infectious Diseases in the Department of Medicine, U of A College of Medicine – Tucson.
-It is open to the public, particularly community physicians and other interested health-care professionals.
+This event is sponsored by the Division of Infectious Diseases in the Department of Medicine at the University of Arizona College of Medicine – Tucson.
+It is open to the public, particularly community physicians and other interested health care professionals.